Awards

 Bio

-Julene Bair is the author of The Ogallala Road, A Memoir of Love and Reckoning (Viking Penguin 2014).
+Julene Bair is the author of The Ogallala Road, A Story of Love, Family, and the Fight to Keep the Great Plains from Running Dry (Viking Penguin 2014).
 Her first book, One Degree West: Reflections of a Plainsdaughter, won Mid-List Press’s First Series Award and a WILLA Award from Women Writing the West.
 Bair’s essays have appeared in venues ranging from the New York Times to High Country News.
 A 2004 NEA fellow, she has taught at the University of Wyoming, the University of Iowa, the Iowa Summer Writing Festival, Denver’s Lighthouse Writers and the Jackson Hole Writing Festival.
 Prior to teaching and writing, her career interests ranged from the management of a San Francisco recording studio to filmmaker to farmer.
 She lives in Santa Rosa, California.

 My Personal Writing Journey

 I got bitten by the writing bug as a child, when I wrote my first poems about the beauty and spirit of my favorite horse, Flame.
-She was too wild to ride in reality, but in my imagination, I could race across the prairie on her bareback.
-At eighteen, I not only left the western Kansas farm I grew up on, but I left Kansas, headed, I thought, for a more exciting life in the city.
-But the most exciting thing I did in San Francisco was leave it some years later, to live in a remote mountain cabin in the Mojave Desert.
-Thinking I would become this modern-day Thoreau, I tapped out stories on an old manual typewriter and sent them off to The New Yorker and the other best magazines.
+She was too wild to ride in reality, but in my imagination I raced across the prairie on her bare back.
+At eighteen, I left Kansas for what I thought would be a more exciting life on the West Coast.
+But the most exciting thing I did in San Francisco was leave it some years later to live in a remote mountain cabin in the Mojave Desert.
+Thinking I would become this modern-day Thoreau, I tapped out stories on an old manual typewriter and sent them off to The New Yorker and other noteworthy magazines.
 Before long, I’d papered my outhouse walls in rejections slips.